 Amazon’s pay-as-you-go business model allows customers to pay only for the resources and services they consume, nothing more nothing less!
 Unlike other cloud hosting providers.
 They offer seamless connectivity with exponential speed, which makes them more reliable than many private data centers around the world.

 Even on a day when you’re facing trouble with speed, it won’t let your website go down.
 It will keep you online, but with reduced capacity.
-Traditional hosting environments give 404 error under extremely low speed, but cloud hosting server like AWS EC2 keeps on generating revenue for you.
+Traditional hosting environments give 404 error under extremely low speed, but Amazon’s AWS EC2 hosting server keeps on generating revenue for you.

 Where traditional hosting services take 48 to 96 hours in deploying a cloud server, AWS offers server deployment within a matter of minutes.
 The credit goes to Amazon Machine Images (AMI) – a machine that is ready to deploy and accept connections in a short span of time.